OrlandoAIRO/ProjectCV_OrlandoStizza_AIRO/README.md

 score = 0.5 * (val_metrics["real_acc"] + val_metrics["trans_acc"])
 ```

-These lines summarize the architecture, the training objective, and the model-selection criterion.

 ## 6. Outputs

-All outputs are written to the outputs directory.
-The most important artifacts are:

 - best_model.pth: checkpoint of the best validation model.
 - history_*.csv: training curves for loss and accuracy.